 “Watts per hour” doesn’t make sense because it’s already a measurement of “joules per second.”
 Does “Joules per second per hour” make sense?
 No. A Watt-hour is what your power company uses to charge you, and it’s a way of removing the “per second” from Watts.
 So now instead of talking about Joules per unit of time, you’re just talking about Joules period…. but we call them Watt-hours because no one knows what the hell a “joule” is.

-Think of Watts as the speed you’re running and Watt-hours as how far you’ve actually ran.
+Think of Watts as the speed you’re running and Watt-hours as how far you’ve actually run.
 A kilowatt-hour is the amount of energy equivalent to a power of 1 kilowatt running for 1 hour.
-If you leave a 100 Watt light bulb on for 1 hour, you’ve done gone and used up 100 watt-hours, and PG&E is going to bill you accordingly.
+If you leave a 100 Watt light bulb on for 1 hour, you’ve done gone and used up 100 watt-hours.

 Ok, I feel like I’ve made that explanation 100 times longer than it should have been.
 Hope that helped.